Like it or not, the Duchess of Sussex has quickly risen to become one of the world's most-watched women, and one of the

-That's exactly what Duchess Catherine did on Thursday, driving herself to Buckingham palace in a Range Rover to have a secret meeting with the Queen.
+That's exactly what Duchess Catherine did, driving herself to Buckingham palace in a Range Rover to have a secret meeting with the Queen.

 Was she there to discuss these ongoing feud rumours?
 We'll have to wait to find out.

 WATCH BELOW: Duchess Catherine drives herself to Buckingham Palace.
 Post continues...

 Around this time of year, the royals release their new Christmas card photos.

 They're always super cute and candid - and this year was no exception.